PlasmaPy/PlasmaPy/docs/contributing/install_dev.rst

 .. code-block:: bash

-   virtualenv -p python3 .
+   virtualenv -p python3 venv

 You may need to make sure that this directory's path doesn't contain any spaces, otherwise virtualenv may throw an error.

 Your virtual environment should now be created.
-If you run ``ls`` you will notice that virtualenv has created a number of subdirectories:
+If you run ``ls venv`` you will notice that virtualenv has created a number of subdirectories:
 ``bin/``, ``lib/``, and ``include/``.
 This is why we're not creating the virtualenv within the repository itself - so as to not pollute it.
 To